-- A. Abdominal injuries.

-- 1. Contains both hollow and solid organs.
-(Hollow- stomach, intestine, etc. Solid- liver, pancreas and spleen.)

-- a.
-The rupture of hollow organs allows waste contents to spill into the peritoneal cavity.

-- b.
-The rupture of solid organs results in severe bleeding.

-- 2. Treatment of injury.

-- a.
-Internal.
+- A. Abdominal injuries. - 1.
+Contains both hollow and solid organs.
+(Hollow Stomach, intestine, etc. Solid Liver, pancreas and spleen.) - a.
+The rupture of hollow organs allows waste contents to spill into the peritoneal cavity. - b.
+The rupture of solid organs results in severe bleeding. - 2.
+Treatment of injury. - a.
+Internal. - i.

-- i.
 Treat for shock.
-Organs such as the liver and spleen can lose a lot of blood, if damaged.

-- ii.
-May make the patient more comfortable by holding a pillow on his/her abdomen.
+Organs such as the liver and spleen can lose a lot of blood, if damaged. - ii.
+May make the patient more comfortable by holding a pillow on his/her abdomen. - b.

-- b.
 External (protruding organs).

 - i.
 Normal procedure.

 - ii.
 Be alert for vomiting.

-- PAGE: 6

 - iii.
 Cover exposed internal organs with occlusive dressing, such as plastic wrap.
 Keep organs cool and moist.

 - iv.
-Do not try to push the organs back in.
+Do not try and push the organs back in.

 - B. Impaled objects.

 - 1. Treatment of injury.

 - a.
 Do not remove.
 One (1) exception is noted below.

 - b.
 Stabilize bulky dressing.

 - c.
 Bandage in place.

 - d.
-Do not shorten, cut or break off unless you cannot transport.
+Do not shorten, cut or beak off unless you cannot transport.

 - 2. Impaled object in cheek.

 - a.
 This is the exception, if it is making breathing difficult.

 - b.
 Check to see if it passed through.

 - i.
 One (1) side pull out in the direction in which it entered.

 - ii.
 Two (2) sided pack inside the cheek first and then remove.
 Do not obstruct the airway with dressing.

 - c.
 Standard treatment for an impaled object.

-- i.
-Call for EMS.
-Put on your personal protective equipment (gloves), apply direct pressure, bandage and dress the area.

-- ii.
-Monitor vital signs.

 - C. Scalp and face wounds.

 - 1. Bleed heavily.

-- 2. Assess for skull fractures.

-- 3. Do not apply pressure to head wounds if skull fracture is possible.
+- 2. Assess for skull fractures. - 3.
+Do not apply pressure to head wounds if skull fracture is possible.

-- D. Nosebleeds.